zweisamkeit/RSHack/readme.md

 	* Common Modulus Attack
 	* Chosen Plaintext Attack

-* It can also extract the modulus and the exponent of an RSA public key (decimal value), and create and RSA Private Key using its parameters
+* It can also extract the modulus and the exponent of an RSA public key (decimal value), create an RSA Private Key using its parameters (pem format), and some other features.

 * More informations: https://zweisamkeit.fr/rshack/ (fr)